 Richard B. Mellon and wife Jeanne King Mellon had two children, Sarah Mellon Scaife and son, Richard King Mellon, who was born on June 19, 1899.
 The siblings along with cousins Paul Mellon and Ailsa Mellon-Bruce were declared in 1957 by Fortune magazine in its first list of the wealthiest people in the U.S. as among the richest eight Americans, each with a net worth of between and $400 and $700 million.
 Their major holdings came from Mellon Bank, Gulf Oil, and Alcoa.

 Richard K. Mellon was educated by tutors until he entered Shadyside Academy at the age of 12.
 He then transferred to Culver Military Academy in Indiana.
-He entered Princeton University, but dropped out after a semester to join the Army where he served as a student pilot in the Army Air Corps during World War I. He was still in Officer Training School when the war ended so he saw no combat action.
+For just one semester he went to Princeton University.
+Then, he join the Army where he served as a student pilot in the Army Air Corps during World War I. He was still in Officer Training School when the war ended so he saw no combat action.

 When the war was over, Mellon returned to Princeton, but soon dropped out.
 Groomed to take over the family business, he was instead schooled in subjects that would benefit his career.
 When he joined Mellon Bank in 1920, he started at the bottom as a messenger and assistant cashier.
 He also was named treasurer of a small family railroad, where he gained valuable executive experience.
 When his father died in 1933, no one else in the family wanted a career in banking so he became President of Mellon Bank.